Reading Class T-1: Preservation

 2101 was sold along with 2100 in September 1967 to Streigel Equipment & Supply of Baltimore, Maryland.
 It spent almost a decade in the firm's scrapyard until 1975, when it was purchased along with sister 2100 by Ross Rowland for use on his upcoming American Freedom Train, and subsequently renumbered to AFT 1.
 Restored to operating condition in 30 days, AFT 1 pulled the American Freedom Train throughout the eastern United States before handing the train over to ex-Southern Pacific 4449.
 In 1977, AFT 1 was renumbered back to 2101 and painted in the Chessie System livery for the Chessie Steam Special, an excursion train to celebrate the 150th birthday of the Baltimore and Ohio Railroad.
 2101 ran these trips until November 1978.
 On March 6, 1979, it was damaged in a roundhouse fire at Stevens Yard in Silver Grove, Kentucky.
 The Chessie System arranged a deal with Rowland and traded their Chesapeake and Ohio 614 for the 2101, which was cosmetically restored as AFT 1 for static display at the B&O Railroad Museum in Baltimore.
-As of 2024, No. 2101 is planned to undergo a cosmetic restoration.
+On January 12, 2026, 2101 was cosmetically restored again in its AFT scheme and made its public debut that day.